 I always begin with a theme – something that the boys are interested in at the time.
-I search online for ideas (Pinterest is great for that!), select my favourites, and make a plan.
-Martha Stewart I am not, but with a little creativity and resourcefulness, it all comes together.
+I search online for ideas (Pinterest is great for that!), select my favorites, and make a plan.
+Martha Stewart, I am not, but with a little creativity and resourcefulness, it all comes together.

 I use the theme in several ways: